 They expected great things at St. Peter the Apostle Catholic Church (pictured), and primped and preened to prepare to welcome thousands into their refurbished sanctuary as they began anew in 1900.

 Perhaps a lingering sadness was experienced by many who had been part of the establishment and development of a major Irish congregation for more than 50 years.
 They had welcomed their desperate countrymen to the New World and aided them in their transformation from a persecuted, uneducated rural people into thriving citizens of a booming major city.
 Many of the heroes of the church’s earlier years were no longer with them, including their founding pastor.
-Parish boys had been educated by the Christian Brothers de La Salle from 1849-1892, but they left the education of all children to the Sisters of Mercy who had first arrived in 1855, led by Mother M. Catherine Wynne (pictured).
+Parish boys had been educated by the De La Salle Christian Brothers from 1849-1892, but they left the education of all children to the Sisters of Mercy who had first arrived in 1855, led by Mother M. Catherine Wynne (pictured).

 Church members themselves had scattered a bit as the Mother Church of West Baltimore helped establish 13 additional congregations: many with their own schools and Irish emphases.
 Perhaps the positive changes at the Church were just the tonic they needed.
 We hope you enjoy this story of a major refreshing and rededication of the Church and parish, and find inspiration for your new beginnings as we enter a new era both personally and at the Museum, where many incredible things are anticipated.